kedanco/100-days-kallaway-log/README.md

 **Today's Progress**: Created blog application with RoR - CRUD without Destroy!

-Thoughts: Ok, so finally reading all about CRUD functions in my previous job, and about how a blog application is normally the first project for RoR practise, I finally realise how it all falls in place together.
+**Thoughts**: Ok, so finally reading all about CRUD functions in my previous job, and about how a blog application is normally the first project for RoR practise, I finally realise how it all falls in place together.
 Honestly, without the instructor explaining so systematically and even prompting us to find/think of the answer ourselves, I don't think we could've figured out the way to do it.
 MVC model is so important, I feel like I have to spend some extra time to understand it further.
 Can't wait to start building Rails applications of my own :D

 **Link(s) to work**: github.com/kedanco/test_project